jon-heard/obsidian-inline-scripts/README.md

 - __Prefix & Suffix__ - These settings let you define what a typed shortcut starts and ends with to signify that it is a shortcut.
 They default to `;;` and `;` on desktop platforms and `!!` and `!` on mobile platforms.
     - Both the prefix and suffix _must_ be defined.
 If not then they will revert when you leave the __Text Expander JS__ plugin options.
     - The suffix string must _not_ contain the prefix string (such as prefix=`;`, suffix=`;;`).
 If it does then these settings will revert when you leave the __Text Expander JS__ plugin options.
-    - If there are any errors with the prefix & suffix entries, a red box with an error message will appear above the prefix & suffix textboxes.
+    - If there are any errors with the prefix & suffix entries, a an error message in a red box will appear above the prefix & suffix textboxes.
-- __Developer mode__ - When turned on, the shortcut-files will be reloaded whenever you change from one note to another.
+- __Developer mode__ - When turned on, the shortcut-files will be reloaded whenever you leave a shortcut-file note (i.e. select a different note, or close the shortcut-file note).
 This adds a slight delay, but lets you develop shortcut-files more rapidly.
 - __Allow external__ - When turned on, shortcuts are able to run shell commands.
 This is a powerful ability that a maliciously written shortcut can abuse to do serious damage to your computer.
 Make sure you trust your shortcuts before turning this on.

 ***